bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 babel-sent-ucast-hello:
-: A count of the number of unicast Hello messages sent to this neighbor since the statistics were last enabled (babel-stats-enable) or reset (babel-stats-reset).
+: A count of the number of unicast Hello packets sent to this neighbor since the statistics were last enabled (babel-stats-enable) or reset (babel-stats-reset).

 babel-sent-ucast-update:
-: A count of the number of unicast update messages sent to this neighbor since the statistics were last enabled (babel-stats-enable) or reset (babel-stats-reset).
+: A count of the number of unicast update packets sent to this neighbor since the statistics were last enabled (babel-stats-enable) or reset (babel-stats-reset).

 babel-sent-IHU:
-: A count of the number of IHU messages sent to this neighbor since the statistics were last enabled (babel-stats-enable) or reset (babel-stats-reset).
+: A count of the number of IHU packets sent to this neighbor since the statistics were last enabled (babel-stats-enable) or reset (babel-stats-reset).

 babel-received-hello:
-: A count of the number of Hello messages received from this neighbor since the statistics were last enabled (babel-stats-enable) or reset (babel-stats-reset).
+: A count of the number of Hello packets received from this neighbor since the statistics were last enabled (babel-stats-enable) or reset (babel-stats-reset).

 babel-received-update:
-: A count of the number of update messages received from this neighbor since the statistics were last enabled (babel-stats-enable) or reset (babel-stats-reset).
+: A count of the number of update packets received from this neighbor since the statistics were last enabled (babel-stats-enable) or reset (babel-stats-reset).

 babel-received-IHU:
-: A count of the number of IHU messages received from this neighbor since the statistics were last enabled (babel-stats-enable) or reset (babel-stats-reset).
+: A count of the number of IHU packets received from this neighbor since the statistics were last enabled (babel-stats-enable) or reset (babel-stats-reset).